2. The Glossary provides an explanation of the terms used in these rules.

 (9) Software Engineering

-(b) A student who withdraws from the before completing it, but after completing a minimum of 144 credit points of study, including one of the following majors, may apply to the Faculty to be awarded the BP004.
+(b) A student who withdraws from the before completing it, but after completing a minimum of 144 credit points of study, including one of the following majors, may apply to the School to be awarded the BP004 - Bachelor of Science.

 (1) MJD-ENVSC Environmental Science